phungtrihai/Dataprojects/SQL/8Weekchallenge/Week3/Answer.md

 | 3       | pro annual    | 63           |
 | 4       | churn         | 71           |

+*=> Approach: Join and count value that after 2020-12-31

 **4./ What is the customer count and percentage of customers who have churned rounded to 1 decimal place?**